villaleo/2d_platformer_game/README.md

 understanding of utlilizing libraries, basic logic, and object-oriented programming to create this.h

 If you would like to setup and run this project, you can download the repository and open the index.html file in a web browser.
+Note: this project is built using the p5.js library, so in order to run the project on your machine you will need to also install a local server.
+Here is reference
+article: https://github.com/processing/p5.js/wiki/Local-server.
+I installed Node.js and followed the instructions to run the program on my machine outside of the p5.js editor.